MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/tracked-to-dynamics-365-category-added.md

 ---
-title: Tracked to Dynamics 365 category is unexpectedly added to user's mailbox
+title: Tracked to Dynamics 365 category is added to user's mailbox
-description: Fixes an issue in which users see a new category called Tracked to Dynamics 365 when they're configured to use server-side synchronization with Microsoft Dynamics 365. ms.reviewer: ms.date: 11/25/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Helps you understand the Outlook category called Tracked to Dynamics 365 when mailbox is configured for server-side synchronization. ms.reviewer: ms.date: 12/06/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
 # A "Tracked to Dynamics 365" category is unexpectedly added to a user's mailbox

-This article helps you fix an issue in which users see a new category called **Tracked to Dynamics 365** when they're configured to use server-side synchronization with Microsoft Dynamics 365.
+This article helps you understand why users see the Outlook category called **Tracked to Dynamics 365** when they're configured to use server-side synchronization with Microsoft Dynamics 365.
+It also provides information on how an administrator can disable category-based tracking.

 _Applies to:_ &nbsp; Microsoft Dynamics 365
 _Original KB number:_ &nbsp; 4501716

 ## Symptoms

-Users configured to use server-side synchronization with Dynamics 365 might see a new category available in their Exchange mailbox and Outlook.
-For example, if a user uses the **Categorize** option in Outlook on an item such as an email message or appointment, they see a new category called **Tracked to Dynamics 365**.
+Users configured to use server-side synchronization with Dynamics 365 might see a category called **Tracked to Dynamics 365** in their Exchange mailbox and Outlook.
+For example, when a user uses the **Categorize** option in Outlook on an item such as an email message or appointment, they'll see the **Tracked to Dynamics 365** category.

 When viewing [the Alerts area for a user's mailbox](/power-platform/admin/monitor-email-processing-errors#view-alerts), you might see the following information level alert message: